jj230/jj230/splunk.md

 <figure><img src=".gitbook/assets/Screenshot 2024-01-11 at 11.32.19 AM.jpg" alt=""><figcaption></figcaption></figure>

 The challenge question asked me to update the search to remove the United States.
-I added in a line that specifically said the Country shouldn't be United States.
+I added in a line that specifically said the Country shouldn't be the United States.
 I added this after I called on the iplocation so that the program had the information to sort out the US locations.
 I also specified search at the beginning of the argument because any search that happens after the main query in the beginning needs to be specified as a "search".&#x20;

 ### CHALLENGE ANSWER